 This is an important distinction in order to head off an early misapprehension that people leave just to do what they want.
 That may be the case for some, but I have yet to meet any.
 If you want to just do what you want you will just leave all together, some do.
 I had heard that said about others who left.
 In frank terms I don’t think that many, if any, in the UOC or many non-canonical expressions of historical Christianity would really have formed or gone a non-canonical direction if they really felt they could stay.
 I am not saying there are not some jurisdictions that have formed for problematic reasons or turned into clergy clubs.
 I am saying people in the UOC and churches like it left because they had to do so.
 It is hard to word this well.
 Over all the canonical churches basically tell them to leave some times subtly, sometimes directly.
 Then these churches seemed shocked when they do.

 I think the principle reason I felt I needed to leave the church was a basic ethos I have seen and felt in the church.
 I think the larger issues of LGBTQA+, women in sacramental ministry, and other so called ‘progressive stances’ intersect with this ethos.
 What is also forgotten are the areas of mental health, disability, and atypical persona.
 These groups get swept aside by this ethos as well.
-Well meaning priests who uphold the canonical stance on these issues who seek to minister to LGBTQA+ and seek to aid those with difficulty in the church because of others areas of need are hindered by this as well.
+Well meaning priests who uphold the canonical stance on these issues who seek to minister to LGBTQA+ and seek to aid those with difficulty in the church because of others areas of need are hindered by this ethos as well.
 Priests and Bishops have written anonymously about the way many are being harmed by the church’s responses, and they aptly observe it it is Christian families, not the atheists, that tend to throw their LBGTQ+ children to the streets were they face further abuse.

 I think a good example of this ethos would be the issues surrounding Fr Josiah Trenham (Archpriest).
 He has earned a place on the SPLC list.
-Abd at the time of writing this there are some alligations of abuse.
+At the time of writing this there are some alligations of abuse.
 A summary of his comments at the World Congress of Families can be found here.
 While I think it a good example it is far from the only one or as isolated as I once hoped.
 His rhetoric, views, and rather toxic teachings have been condemned by some and lauded by others.
 I hear in him the fundamentalism and crushing religious aggression I (and others) fled from years and years ago.
 His prominent role in the AOCA plays into the issue.
 He has been censured (mildly) at times, however his views, materials, and status has remained, if not grown.
 Another taste here.
 Others that have come from the canonical church and the AOCA in particular such as Fr Joseph Gleason have expressed rather toxic and harmful views as well, Fr Trenham is not an anomaly.

 Compare that with the swift and relatively severe nature of the response to Fr Andrew Warwick’s expression of a pastoral response to LGBTQA+ persons and the message becomes clear.
 I have met and served with Fr Warwick (a lifetime ago) and to my mind is not outside the canonical church’s views on LGBTQA+.
 Quite soon after that article, Fr Warwick had to issue a retraction.
 This was followed by a letter from Mtr.
 Joseph to parishes that reasserted the churches resistance to progressive views.
 A response to my mind none of Fr Trenham’s behavior seemed to warrant.
 When I saw the retraction and accompanying commentary, my heart sank, as I sat in church and heard Mtr.
 Joseph’s letter read, my heart broke.
 Again we can makes lists of this and that infraction and such that would lead to more tension and scandalizing readers, that isn’t my point.
 The point is the example of inherent message and ethos.
 Toxic masculinity, homophobia, “tough it out” spirituality, and hyper conservative views are tolerated and even encuraged- a pastoral response, less so.
 Others have noted people are leaving the church over these issues.
 I am just another one of those.